troeger/moodlerunner/README.md

 - RUNNER_KEY: A security token for accessing the Moodle API.
 Click on your picture in the right upper corner of the Moodle page, then go to *Preferences* -> *Security keys* and use the key for the *Moodle mobile web service*.
 - RUNNER_COURSE_ID: The ID of the Moodle course you created in Step 1.
 You can find it in the URL of your course home page in Moodle, e.g. `123` when the URL is `https://moodle.example.edu/course/view.php?id=123`
 - RUNNER_FOLDER_ID: The ID of the hidden folder you created in Step 1.
 In the browser, click on the folder and take the ID from the URL, e.g. `432312` when the URL is `https://moodle.example.edu/mod/folder/view.php?id=432312`
-- RUNNER_PREAMBLE: A text that is put as preamble in each student feedback.
-MoodleRunner uses that text to figure out if a submission was already validated.

 ### Step 3: Upload validators